NVIDIA/spark-rapids-tools/core/docs/spark-profiling-tool.md

 Generated DOT graphs for app app-20210507103057-0000 to /path/. in 17 second(s)
 ```

+A dot file will be generated for each query in the application.
 Once the DOT file is generated, you can install [graphviz](http://www.graphviz.org) to convert the DOT file
 as a graph in pdf format using below command: